What Is a Black Moon and When Is the Next One in 2025?

 Is Black Moon a Full Moon?

-Rarely, a Black Moon refers to an event when there’s no Full Moon in a month.
-This occurs once every 19 years: the last time was in 2018, and the next time will be in 2037.
+No, a Black Moon is typically a New Moon.
+However, in very rare cases, a Black Moon refers to an event when there’s no Full Moon in a month.
+This occurs once every 19 years: the last Black Moon of that kind occurred in 2018, and the next time will be in 2037.
+In that context, the term refers to the absence of a Full Moon, not the presence of one.

-Is New Moon the same as Black Moon?
+Is Black Moon the same as Dark Moon?

 How often does a Black Moon occur?